 A Light Sculpture

-Alizarin and I believe that it's imperative to relay in our communities for the well-being and growth of our children hence we require to use as many hands as possible to help us with this parenting duty.
+Alizarin and I believe that it's imperative to rely on our communities for the well-being and growth of our children hence we require to use as many hands as possible to help us with this parenting duty.

-The rotated light creates a changing atmosphere inside the sculpture, this light travels around the different model' components, like the entangle wired and cut-out figures.
-The light projected beyond the model's boundaries affects our atmosphere and expand the visible dimensions of the sculpture.
-Correlatively the love and protection we devotes for our children transcend beyond our networks and identities.
+The rotated light creates a changing atmosphere inside the sculpture, this light travels around the different model components, like the entangled wired and cut-out figures.
+The light projected beyond the model's boundaries affects our atmosphere and expands the visible dimensions of the sculpture.
+Correlatively the love and protection we devote to our children transcend beyond our networks and identities.